 Miller says to try making your smoothies homemade, so you can control excess sugars and other ingredients, as well as improving overall calories and portion control.

-These nuts are in the cashew family and are a great source of healthy fats, fiber and protein.
+These easy, healthy snacks are in the cashew family and are a great source of healthy fats, fiber and protein.
 If they are served in the shell, it helps with portion control, since it takes longer to shell and eat.
 Miller remind us thought that nuts can be high in calories, so it’s important to keep portion control in mind.

 Pretzels have little nutritional value and are very high in sodium.
 They also spike blood sugars.